premchander-revature/interviewquestions/JUnit_IS/JUnit_Int_Spe.md

 ---

-38. What is the purpose of `Org.JUnit.JUnitcore` Class?
+38. What is the purpose of `org.JUnit.JUnitcore` Class?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)